Malcovys/web_extration/README.md

 # web_extration
-# This prictive requierd some ethics so before find out
+# This practice requierd some ethics so before find out